pdidev/tutorial/README.md

 * In the C file (`ex2.c`), add `::PDI_share` and `::PDI_reclaim` call to share some data with %PDI:

-  * domain configuration information: local size, number of block in each direction and rank coordinate in each
+  * domain configuration information: local size, number of block in each direction and rank coordinate in each direction
   * iteration number
   * current data